 A lease addendum gives the tenant some power in approving or negotiating the change, because it cannot take effect unless both parties agree and sign.
 The change only occurs if they both enter into that agreement.

 The landlord and tenant reach an agreement that the landlord will no longer provide or pay for basic cable and that the tenant can get satellite TV installed at the rental property and will assume all costs for that service.
-The lease addendum would outline these new terms and both parties would sign the addendum.
+The lease addendum would outline these new terms, and both parties would sign the addendum.

-Inexperienced landlords often try to affect changes in mid-lease because they don’t know any better.
-Often it is a reaction to a current tenant problem, such as making new rules about parking, restricting access to a property amenity like a pool or clubhouse or imposing additional requirements for yard maintenance.
+Inexperienced landlords often try to effect changes mid-lease because they just don’t know any better.
+Often it is a reaction to a current tenant problem, such as making new rules about parking, restricting access to a property amenity like a pool or clubhouse, or imposing additional requirements for yard maintenance.